wechaty/docusaurus/jekyll/_posts/2021-03-05-gsod-project-proposal-shwetal-wechaty.md

 Being a new user to wechaty I encountered a lot of problems while running Ding Dong Bot.
 For deep analysis, I asked some of my friends to go through the documentation and try running the bot.
 Almost everyone faced a lot of issues while running the bot.
 This clearly depicts that the Tutorial is not properly structured.<br><br>

-**Following are the problems I have found out with the tutorials:**<br>
+**Following are the problems I have found out with the tutorials**<br>

 * Quick Start is a place where most of the beginners will head over to and should be mentioned at the top of tutorials unlike now it is inside a `Getting Started` dropdown.

 * Don't mention something a learner doesn't need to know in order to complete the tutorial.
 Inside Quick Start under the first heading `In Next 10 min,` I found out that the points written there about getting QR Code for wechaty and QR Code for WhatsApp are useless and even misleading.
 It messed me up when clicking on `WeChat` QR Code it didn't open and later found out that it has nothing to do with the tutorial.

 * Tutorials overview didn't have necessary info on what are the ways in which users can get started.
 In many good documentations, I have found out that they provide the main link on the overview page so that users can head over from there directly.

 * Tutorials should always be working but Usage with Heroku is not working.

 * Video Tutorials are like icing on the cake and should be provided in a language that is widely spoken other than Chinese.
 I even found a comment on youtube requesting for English video.

 * There is a link [Getting started without leaving your browser](https://wechaty.js.org/2021/02/06/wechaty-getting-started-without-leave-your-browser/) after `Let's run your first Ding Dong Bot`  given in the read more section by `Huan Li`.
 It is very well written and should be mentioned separately in the sidebar under the Gitpod option.

 * Currently Tutorials only teach the user to set up wechaty but a tutorial should also give the user an experience of working with the features of wechaty.<br>

 <div style="page-break-after: always"></div>

-## Based on the above analysis I propose the following structure:
+## Based on the above analysis I propose the following structure

     Getting Started with Wechaty
     |- Overview